Master of Fine Arts (MFA)

 Queries relating to your Direct Federal Loans application with Bristol Old Vic Theatre School can be sent to:

 Please note: this course is only open to those who are NOT ordinarily resident in the UK.
-This course is ONLY open for international applications, which will include EU students from 2021 entry.
-Permanent Irish residents applying for 2021 entry will be classed as ‘home’ student status as a result of the Common Travel Area agreement and are therefore not eligible for this course.
+This course is ONLY open for international applications, which includes EU students.
+Permanent Irish residents are classified as ‘home’ student status as a result of the Common Travel Area agreement and are therefore not eligible for this course.

 Applicants would normally be expected to have an honours degree in a related subject area such as Drama, Acting, Theatre Studies or Performance Studies.
 However applicants with extensive relevant professional experience will also be considered.